“Sentencing enhancement zones” fail to protect children and worsen racial disparity in incarceration

 Most states have laws that are intended to protect children by creating enhanced penalties for various crimes committed within a certain distance of schools.
 These laws sound like a common-sense approach, but our research has shown that these laws do not work, will not work and have serious negative effects.

-In Massachusetts, until the law changed in 2012, certain drug offenses committed within 1,000 feet of schools and 100 feet of parks were punished with a longer sentence.
+In Connecticut, for example, certain drug offenses committed within 1,500 feet of schools are punished with a longer sentence.
 The oringinal intent behind the law was noble: protect children from harmful activity by creating an incentive for bad activity to move elsewhere.
 The flaw is that the designated distance is too large.
 To create a safety zone around schools, the area to be protected needs to be small enough to incentivize moving illegal activity elsewhere.
 Imposing a higher penalty over an entire city or state by blanketing it in overlapping enhancement zones nullifies the legislatures’ effort to give schools special protection.
 Simply put, when a legislature says that every place is special, no place is special.

-Our first of a kind research mapped every sentencing enhancement zone in urban, rural and suburban Hampden County, and quantified the race and ethnicity of the people who live inside and outside of the zones.
+Our first of a kind research mapped every sentencing enhancement zone in urban, rural and suburban Hampden County, Mass., and quantified the race and ethnicity of the people who live inside and outside of the zones.
 We found that residents of urban areas are five times more likely to live in a sentencing enhancement zone than those in rural areas, and Latinos are more than twice as likely as Whites to live in a sentencing enhancement zone.
-We demonstrated that the legislature erred in assuming that 1,000 feet was a reasonable or effective distance.
+We demonstrated that the Massachusetts legislature erred in assuming that 1,000 feet was a reasonable or effective distance for the zones.
+Our research into Connecticut's 1,500 foot zones revealed similar patterns.
 Based on our research, we concluded that a 100-foot distance would be more effective for a geography-based sentencing enhancement.

 Massachusetts has rolled back the sentencing enhancement zone law to 300 feet and the law no longer applies between the hours of midnight and 5am.
 As part of a 2011 package to save the budget and reduce the prison population, Governor Patrick endorsed our proposal to shrink the sentencing enhancement zones to 100 feet.
 The final bill, passed in 2012, reduces the zones to 300 feet.
 Based on our research, this distance is too large to allow the law to function as intended to protect children from drug activity; but it will at least greatly reduce the number of people who receive the enhanced penalty.